Dasharo/docs/docs/kb/fwupd.md

 |--|
 |Firmware update available in Gnome Software|

-For more advanced users, and more lightweight
+For more advanced users or in more lightweight
 DEs/WMs `fwupdmgr` can be used in the terminal.

 * Detect the supported hardware